BrainAnnex/brain-annex/README.md

 **Folder setup**

 Create or designate:
-- A folder for the **media** files
+- A folder for the **media** files.
 IMPORTANT: for now, the media folder MUST include a subfolder called `"resized"`
-EXAMPLE (on Windows): create a folder named "media" on the "D" drive, and a subfolder named "resized" inside of it
+EXAMPLE (on Windows): create a folder named "media" on the "D" drive, and a subfolder named "resized" inside it.
 EXAMPLE (on Linux):

         cd ~
         mkdir media
         mkdir media/resized

-- A folder for the **uploaded** files
+- A folder for the **uploaded** files.
 EXAMPLE (on Windows): create a folder named "tmp" on the "D" drive
 EXAMPLE (on Linux): do nothing.
 Just use `/tmp/`